Best Night Markets to Visit in Malaysia

 Open: Saturdays, 5.00 pm to 10.00 pm

-Pros: Very interesting place.
+Pros: Exciting place.

 5. Jonker Street Night Market in Melaka

 For the main shopping, you can find a lot of souvenirs here.
-The well known Melaka Pineapple Tarts are also seen sold here.
+The well-known Melaka Pineapple Tarts are also seen sold here.

 For the main shopping, you can find a lot of souvenirs here.
-The well known Melaka Pineapple Tarts are also seen sold here.
+The well-known Melaka Pineapple Tarts are also seen sold here.

 Jonker Street Night Market